What’s New in Version 6.5?

 It has also improved the stability and robustness of the underlying text indexing engine bleve and newer rest endpoints to support more manageability.

 Couchbase Functions now supports native cURL that lets users propagate events to other APIs when mutation rates are low.
 The source bucket could be updated from inside the Function which lets developers write applications that need inline data enrichment capabilities.
+For an example, see source bucket mutation.
 Also, other bucket operations, like sub-document changes, could be performed from within the Function.
 By leveraging ‘From Prior’ as a feed boundary, Couchbase Functions could be undeployed, edited, and redeployed without losing a single mutation; continuity is maintained.

 Buckets in Couchbase provide physical, logical, and access isolation.
 Starting with version 6.5, you can create up to 30 buckets in a single cluster, which bolsters the opportunities for supporting multi-tenancy and microservices-based applications with improved resource utilization.